margolisj/go-supreme/readme.md

 * Replace logging with: https://github.com/rs/zerolog - 9/29
 * Figure out how much time jitter adds to retry, we probably want this kept to a minimum - 9/29
 * Task Update: - 10/2
-  * Add and use task Id in logging- 10/2
+  * Add and use task Id in logging
-  * Set task status during everything - 10/2
+  * Set task status during everything
-  * Move checkout make it work off task log instead of with ID int - 10/2
+  * Move checkout make it work off task log instead of with ID int
 * Add support to generate multiple binaries - 10/2
 * Go over with spell check - 10/2
 * Settings support for different checkout sleep speeds via settings file - 10/2
 * Add Licensing and Server Authentication - 10/3
-* Add map of all categories
+* Add map of all categories - 10/3
+* Update log-stats to use taskID and command line - 10/4
+* Bug fixes - 10/4
+  * Fix unlabled logging that should be there
+  * Add log to print item information
+  * If ATC is false should kill task
+  * Add validity check for items and other fields
+* Add Mobile API - 10/6
+  * Figure out if mobile can also skip captcha - 10/6
+* Finish task SupremeMobileCheckout - 10/9
+* Add scheduling for start - 10/9
+* Add start time to settings - 10/10
+* Add different API selection to each task - 10/10
+* Add unit tests for mobile API - 10/10

 ## Objectives
 ### 9/20/18
-* Test - SUCESSFUL, 3 Liquid Tees but ended in crash
+* Test - Successful, 3 Liquid Tees but ended in crash

 ### 9/27/18
 * Failed - Massive amount of user error, set up almost all of the item incorrectly

 ### 10/4/18
+* Failed - Unsure but I believe the mobile API dropped first, some got to checkout but were denied
-* Test queuing properly
+* Test queuing properly - worked
 * Run more versions:
-  * Find beta testers
+  * Find beta testers - Found 4, 2.5 ran
-  * Run at parents and locally
+  * Run at parents and locally - Did not set up, used
-  * Test on Google cloud
+  * Test on Google cloud - Did not set up

+### 10/11/18
+* Add beta testers
+  * Added 3 more as of now
+* Test mobile API
+* Figure out different ATC responses and replace this with grequests
+* Stretch - Test unified search pool

 ## Libraries and Code Examples